MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 ### Pro/Con prompts as datasets
 - Some prompt datasets like [awesome-chatgpt-prompts](https://huggingface.co/datasets/fka/awesome-chatgpt-prompts) have received many likes on HF
 - The dataset viewer allows for easy and quick visualization
-- Main con: tabular format is not well suited for reusing prompts and is not standard among practitioners
+- Main cons: the tabular data format is not well suited for reusing prompts and is not standard among practitioners
+    - Prompts are independent units that can be used in different applications, while a dataset forces different prompts into one parquet file.
+    - Having multiple prompts in the same dataset forces different prompts to have the same column structure
+    - Extracting a single prompt from a dataset with dataset/pandas-like operations is unnecessarily complicated
+    - Editing a prompt in JSON or YAML is much easier than editing a (parquet) dataset
+    - Data viewers for tabular data are bad for visualizing the structure of long prompts (with line breaks etc.)

 ### Compatibility with LangChain